Paroxysmisch/genome-assembly/dissertation/main.typ

 @rnf @rnf-paper is an easy to compute (and memory efficient), yet theoretically grounded alternative involving concatenating a different randomly generated vector to each node feature.
 This simple addition not only allows distinguishing between 1-@wl indistinguishable graph pairs based on fixed local substructures, but @gnn:pl augmented with @rnf are provably universal (with high probability), and thus can approximate any function defined on graphs of fixed order @rnf-power.
 In order to be maximally expressive, @granola uses an @mpnn @gnn-survey equipped with @rnf.
 It is important to note that @rnf breaks the invariance property of @gnn:pl, which is a strong inductive bias, however preserves it in expectation @rnf-power.

-@granola facilitates an adaptive normalization layer by allowing its affine parameters $gamma_(b, n, d)^l, beta_(b, n, d)^l in RR$ to be dependent on the input-graph, by calculating them using a maximally expressive, shallow @gnn layer---$"GNN"_"Norm"$.
-A detailed overview of @granola is found in @alg:granola.
+@granola facilitates an adaptive normalization layer by allowing its affine parameters $gamma_(b, n, d)^l, beta_(b, n, d)^l in RR$ to be dependent on the input-graph, by calculating them using a maximally expressive, shallow @gnn layer---$"GNN"_"Norm"$. @alg:granola proves a detailed overview of @granola.

 #modelexplanation[
   @granola has the potential to significantly improve the performance on this task as each overlap graph contains a unique set of artifacts (including none at all), so input-adaptivity is important.
 Additionally, prior work @lovro used BatchNorm/InstanceNorm, which the @granola authors show can lead to a loss in model capacity @granola-paper.